nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ##### JSON file

 A file that stores data that has been structured according to the JSON data format.
+Refer to this article by [W3Schools](https://www.w3schools.com/js/js_json_intro.asp) for more information.

 ##### JAR file